intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 #### New features in clang compilation driver and tools

-NOTE: the term *device binary image* or *image* is used to refer to a device code form consumable by the DPC++ runtime library.
+NOTE: the term *device binary image* used to refer to a device code form consumable by the DPC++ runtime library.
 Earlier device code forms are referred to as *device code module* or *device IR module*.
 In case of AOT, device binary image is a natively compiled binary, and IR module - either a SPIR-V or LLVM IR bitcode module.

 ##### Overview